nichoth/model-view/README.md

 # model view

 Create state machines and connect them to a dom render loop.
-Currently this wonly works with preact.
+Currently this only works with preact.

 ## example
 ```js